Skip to content Skip to sidebar Skip to footer

 3. python-meld3-0.6.10-1.el7.x86_64.rpm

-Here im uploaded file with securefx used protocol sftp you can upoladed with same software or like filezilla, winscp and other
+Here is the uploaded file with the secure used protocol SFTP you can upload with the same software or like Filezilla, WinSCP, and others.

 Upload file Supervisord and Dependencies